hyperledger/iroha-2-docs/src/guide/javascript.md

 await registerDomain('looking_glass')
 ```

-We can also ensure that new domain is created using Query API.
-Let’s create
+We can also use Query API to ensure that the new domain is created.
+Let's
-another function that wraps that functionality:
+create another function that wraps that functionality:

 ```ts
 async function ensureDomainExistence(domainName: string) {